gurungkshitij/gurungkshitij.github.io/projects/index.md

 <iframe width="1440" height="620" src="https://www.youtube.com/embed/RcMIt4siaKs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### 2 years transformational video of my health and fitness journey
+<font size = '0.5'> Weightlifting and fitness in general have awarded me with surprising energy and positive attitude towards life over the past two years!
+I can't emphasis how magical, powerful, and transformational it is.
+It has taught me the meanings of Aim, Hard work, Failure, Practice, Persistence, and Victory!
+Basically the core foundation of Life and Success!
+I encourage everyone to give it a try and experience the magic.
+Stay healthy, stay positive, and enjoy your beautiful Life to the Fullest!
+Trust me! </font>
 <iframe src="https://www.facebook.com/plugins/video.php?href=https%3A%2F%2Fwww.facebook.com%2Fkshitij.gurung.56%2Fvideos%2F2206826379355086%2F&show_text=0&width=560" width="560" height="315" style="border:none;overflow:hidden" scrolling="no" frameborder="0" allowTransparency="true" allowFullScreen="true"></iframe>